wosrediinanatour/dotfiles/README.md

 Main features - for the list of plug-ins see `.vimrc`:

- - Use of vim-clap for searching almost everything: buffers, files, regex in files, marks, etc.
+ - Use of vim-fzf for searching almost everything: buffers, files, regex in files, marks, etc.

  - Use of vim-ale: linter and language client (LSP client)